Apps can be installed from the

 The memory limit specified above is a combination of RAM and swap space to be allocated for the app.
 Cloudron allocates 50% of this value as RAM and 50% as swap.

 Many apps in Cloudron are integrated with Cloudron's user management.
 For such apps, one or more groups or users can be assigned to an app to restrict login.
+For apps not integrated with Cloudron user management, see the section on controlling the visibility of app icon in dashboard.

 Note that Cloudron only handles authentication.
 Assigning roles to users is